Kotivskyi/ai-best-practices/README.md

 Add instructions to a .github/copilot-instructions.md file in the repository.
 For more information, see Adding repository custom instructions for GitHub Copilot.

 Here is an example of effective instructions: [copilot-instructions.md](custom-instructions/copilot-instructions.md)

+### Task Maintenance Instructions

+The [task-maintenance.instructions.md](planning/task-maintenance.instructions.md) file provides specific guidance for AI assistants on how to maintain and update task lists during development.
+This ensures that:

+- Task progress is consistently tracked and updated
+- Implementation details are documented as they're discovered
+- File references remain accurate throughout development
+- AI assistants follow structured approaches to task management

+These instructions are designed to work with task files that follow the `*TASK*.md` naming pattern.

+## Planning Framework

+The [create-plan.prompt.md](planning/create-plan.prompt.md) provides a structured template for creating development plans with AI assistance.
+This template:

+- Guides AI assistants to search the codebase before creating plans
+- Focuses on planning rather than immediate implementation
+- Creates structured task lists for tracking progress
+- Includes guidance for manual testing workflows
+- Ensures clear documentation of implementation details

+Use this template when starting new features or complex changes to get well-structured, actionable development plans.

 ## Project Maintenance Rules